-- the REIT's relationship with the Dilawri Group, Dilawri's shareholders and certain other related persons and entities (collectively, the "Dilawri Organization"), including in respect of (i) the Dilawri Organization's retained interest in the REIT and its current intention with respect thereto, (ii) the services to be provided to the REIT (whether directly or indirectly) by Dilawri pursuant to the Administration Agreement, (iii) expected transactions to be entered into between Dilawri and the REIT (including the REIT's acquisition of certain interests in properties held by the Dilawri Group), (iv) substantial completion of the Development Properties (as defined below) and occupancy and leasing arrangements relating thereto, and (v) the Strategic Alliance Agreement: - the REIT's intention with respect to, and ability to execute, its external and internal growth strategies; - the REIT representing a unique alternative for automotive dealership operators considering a sale or recapitalization of their business; - the REIT's acquisition of the Go Mazda Property, including the expected accretion to the REIT's AFFO (as defined below), timing of the completion; - the REIT's capital expenditure requirements and capital expenditures to be made by the REIT and the Dilawri Group; - the REIT's distribution policy and the distributions to be paid to Unitholders (as defined below); - the REIT's debt strategy; - the REIT's access to available sources of debt and/or equity financing; - the expected tax treatment of the REIT and its distributions to Unitholders; - the REIT's ability to meet its stated objectives; - the REIT's ability to expand its asset base and make accretive acquisitions; and - the ability of the REIT to qualify as a "Mutual Fund Trust" as defined in the Income Tax Act (Canada), and as a "Real Estate Investment Trust", as defined in the SIFT Rules (as defined below).
+the REIT's relationship with the Dilawri Group, Dilawri's shareholders and certain other related persons and entities (collectively, the "Dilawri Organization"), including in respect of (i) the Dilawri Organization's retained interest in the REIT and its current intention with respect thereto, (ii) the services to be provided to the REIT (whether directly or indirectly) by Dilawri pursuant to the Administration Agreement, and (iii) expected transactions to be entered into between Dilawri and the REIT (including pursuant to the Strategic Alliance Agreement);

+- the redevelopment of the KW Development Property and expenditures related thereto; - the relocation of certain tenants within the Dixie Auto Mall; - the REIT's intention with respect to, and ability to execute, its external and internal growth strategies; - the maintenance by the REIT of a strong balance sheet and prudent financial management and associated minimization of financial risk: - the expected increase in Same Property Cash NOI (as defined below); - the REIT representing a unique alternative for automotive dealership operators considering a sale or recapitalization of their business; - the REIT's capital expenditure requirements and capital expenditures to be made by the REIT and the Dilawri Group; - the REIT's distribution policy and the distributions to be paid to Unitholders (as defined below); - the REIT's debt strategy; - the REIT's access to available sources of debt and/or equity financing; - the expected tax treatment of the REIT and its distributions to Unitholders; - the REIT's ability to meet its stated objectives; - the REIT's ability to expand its asset base and make accretive acquisitions; and - the ability of the REIT to qualify as a "Mutual Fund Trust" as defined in the Income Tax Act (Canada), and as a "Real Estate Investment Trust", as defined in the SIFT Rules (as defined below).

-The REIT has based these forward-looking statements on factors and assumptions about future events and financial trends that it believes may affect its financial condition, results of operations, business strategy and financial needs, including that the Canadian economy will remain stable over the next 12 months, that inflation will remain relatively low, that interest rates will remain stable, that tax laws remain unchanged, that conditions within the automotive dealership real estate industry and the automotive dealership industry generally, including competition for acquisitions, will be consistent with the current climate, that the Canadian capital markets will provide the REIT with access to equity and/or debt at reasonable rates when required and that the Dilawri Organization will continue its involvement with the REIT.
+The REIT has based these forward-looking statements on factors and assumptions about future events and financial trends that it believes may affect its financial condition, results of operations, business strategy and financial needs, including that the Canadian economy will remain stable over the next 12 months, that tax laws remain unchanged, that conditions within the automotive dealership real estate industry and the automotive dealership industry generally, including competition for acquisitions, will be consistent with the current climate, that the Canadian capital markets will provide the REIT with access to equity and/or debt at reasonable rates when required and that the Dilawri Organization will continue its involvement with the REIT.

 Although the forward-looking statements contained in this MD&A are based upon assumptions that management believes are reasonable based on information currently available to management, there can be no assurance that actual results will be consistent with these forward-looking statements.
 Forward-looking statements necessarily involve known and unknown risks and uncertainties, many of which are beyond the REIT's control, that may cause the REIT's or the industry's actual results, performance, achievements, prospects and opportunities in future periods to differ materially from those expressed or implied by such forward-looking statements.
-These risks and uncertainties include, among other things, the factors contained in the REIT's filings with securities regulators, including the factors discussed under "Risks & Uncertainties, Critical Judgements & Estimates" in this MD&A.
+These risks and uncertainties include, among other things, the factors contained in the REIT's filings with securities regulators, including the factors discussed under Section 12 "Risks & Uncertainties, Critical Judgements & Estimates" in this MD&A.